With a song as happy as riffles and rapids and falls, water ouzels are birds made out of water.

 In 1894, John Muir wrote: "Ouzels ... scarce suggest any other origin than the streams themselves....
 They come direct from the living waters, like flowers from the ground."

 "Smoothly plump and compact," ouzels are fully a part of the water, dipping upstream for insects, swimming and diving.
-They are as blue-grey as the sand-bottomed pools, as rocks that pattern the riffles, blue-grey as the clouds that swell their world with rain.
+They are as blue-gray as the sand-bottomed pools, as rocks that pattern the riffles, blue-gray as the clouds that swell their world with rain.

 Happily singing the melodies of the streams where they live, water ouzels are made out of water.